 OK, there’s a few little points to add but really, it’s that simple.

 First, use a cast iron pan if you can.
 And if the weather is cooperative, cook it outdoors.
-The barbecue is a perfect oven.
+I have an electric single burner that I use for outdoor cooking but the barbecue makes a great outdoor oven as well.
 If you don’t have cast iron, use a heavy oven proof sauté pan.
 More on the cast iron pan later.
-Here’s where you an get a good one for a good price.

 Next, you don’t need any oil in the pan, salmon has enough natural oil.
 Just heat the pan before you add the salmon and it shouldn’t stick.
 If you’re cooking indoors you need to preheat the oven anyway so put the pan in at 350 degrees for 10 minutes and it’s good to go!
 Move the pan to the burner set around medium, carefully place the salmon in the centre and let it sear on the bottom a few minutes before you pour the glaze over.